 IFAN is in regular contact with Trussell Trust and looks forward to the possibility of working together in the future, as and where desirable.

-What is IFAN’s relationship to the National Food Poverty Alliance?
+What is IFAN’s relationship to the UK Food Poverty Alliance?

 IFAN is a member of the alliance and will continue to support its work where the aims and values are consistent with those of IFAN and it’s members.